Will-Helliwell/GildedRose-Refactoring-Kata/ruby/README.md

 ####Items available and Existing Behaviour:

-Below I describe the existing behaviour of the item types at the point at which the code was handed over.
-This occasionally differs from the specification, in which case I have made a note.
+Below I describe the existing behaviour of the item types, before I have made any changes.
+This occasionally differs from the specification (e.g. for aged brie), in which case I have made a note below.
+I have split the behaviour between the 4 item types, as I think it is easier to follow and reflects the logic of the code better than the explanation in the specification.

-I prioritize preserving existing behaviour over the spec, given that the code has been used satisfactorily up until now.
+Where the code functionality differs from the spec, I have prioritized preserving existing behaviour over following the spec, given that the code has been used satisfactorily on a daily basis up until now.

 **"Sulfuras, Hand of Ragnaros"**
 - sell_in - never has to be sold -> nil would make sense but code throws error unless argument is an integer.
 For now: give as any arbitrary integer which must never change.